 Postgraduate Arts Research Centres

 The Postgraduate Arts Research Centres (PGARCs) provide physical resources and a stimulating research environment for research students in the Faculty of Arts and Social Sciences at the University of Sydney.
-In 2013 there will be four postgraduate centres associated with the Faculty: PGARC Fisher (re-opening in March), PGARC Old Teachers’ College, PGARC Woolley and PGARC Wallace.
+In 2014 there are four postgraduate centres associated with the Faculty: PGARC Fisher, PGARC Old Teachers’ College (OTC), PGARC Woolley and PGARC Wallace.
 PGARC Fisher and PGARC OTC offer shared facilities to postgraduate research students in the early years of their candidature; PGARC Woolley and PGARC Wallace offer dedicated desks to students in the final stages of their research degrees.
 Information about the facilities and details of the eligibility requirements and the application process are below.

 PGARC Old Teachers' College

 PGARC OTC was completed in December of 2011 and is on Level One of the Old Teachers’ College.
 This project was partially funded by a grant from the Federal Government’s Better Universities Renewal Funding (BURF) Scheme.
-This facility provides over 70 non-dedicated desks, lockers, kitchen, lounge space, and access to printers and photocopiers.
-Each desk has a desktop computer than can run as either a Mac or PC.
+This facility provides over 70 non-dedicated desks with computers, lockers, kitchen, lounge space, and access to printers and photocopiers.
 Entry to PGARC OTC is gained via your student swipe card once you have applied for and been granted access.
 The card allows entry 24 hours a day, seven days a week.

 PGARC Woolley and PGARC Wallace